Azure-Samples/Cognitive-Speech-TTS/CustomVoice/Sample Data/Readme.md

 # Read this first

 This sample training set ("Dataset") includes a sample script (SampleScript.txt), the associated audios (SampleAudios.zip) and a sample voice talent verbal statement (VoiceTalentVerbalStatement.wav).
+This readme file should be read in conjunction with the [License](License-MustRead.md) for the Dataset.

 ## Sample script and audios